 There’s one topic that’s dividing the MyDomaine team this week: What’s the acceptable dress code for airline travel?
 Recently, a JetBlue passenger was publicly shamed when the airline prevented her from boarding a flight to Boston because her outfit was deemed “not appropriate” by cabin staff.
 The woman was wearing a sweater, thigh-high socks, and cutoff shorts and had to purchase a pair of pajama pants in order to board.
 While isolated, it’s caused a surprising rift.
 Thousands have taken to social media in defense of sartorial freedom (comfort reigns!) or to lament the long-gone era of glamorous air travel.
 To talk it out, we called on two impassioned frequent fliers—one who swears by stylish, work-appropriate attire and another who would rather sit on the tarmac than have to wear uncomfortable clothing in a cramped seat.

-Pick a team and tell us: Which side are you on?
+Pick a team and decide for yourself—which side are you on?

 Sofia Jasmine Sheth is the director of audience development at Clique Media Group, MyDomaine’s parent company, and regularly travels interstate for business and leisure.
 You’d never catch her at an airport (or in life) in Ugg boots or—god forbid—sweatpants.